Maple-Gingerbread Layer Cake with Salted Maple Caramel Sauce

 1. Melt butter in a medium saucepan over medium heat.

 3. Gradually whisk in the cream and bring the sauce to a boil while continuing to whisk.
-The sauce should reduce to about 1 cup and is ready when the sauce coats a spoon.
+Reduce the sauce to about 1 cup.
+It will be ready when the sauce coats the back of a spoon.

 4. Remove from heat and whisk in the salt and the imitation maple extract drops (if using).